 5. Buy eco-friendly appliances

-Make your vacation home greener energy-efficient appliances.
+Make your lake home greener energy-efficient appliances.
 Refrigerators, air conditioners, water; heaters dishwashers and microwaves consume a significant amount of the energy.
 According to Energy Star, by installing energy-efficient appliances you can save up to 30% on your electricity bill.